heudiasyc/efficient-DST/README.md

 The core of this implementation uses the class dynamic\_bitset (a dynamic contiguous sequence of bits) of the library BOOST to represent sets, along with a special dynamic binary tree of my design.

+# Usage

+- Copy the include repository into your C++ project,
+- Link it to your compilation process,
+- See main.cpp to get an example of usage.